 Keep it oiled and use it often

-The surface of vintage and newer premium cast-iron pans may appear smooth, but that surface has microscopic pores, hills and valleys.
-Fluid oil fills those pores.
-When the oil is heated past its smoke point, the oil breaks down and creates a relatively stable, nonstick surface called "seasoning."
+The primary reason to "season" a cast-iron pan is to protect the iron from rusting.
+Seasoning also creates a smoother, less sticky surface.
+The interior of vintage and newer premium cast-iron pans may appear smooth, but seasoning can make it even smoother.
+When oil is heated past its smoke point, the oil breaks down, bonds with the mtals, and creates a relatively stable surface called "seasoning."
 Most cast-iron pans now come preseasoned from the manufacturer to reduce stickiness.
 The best way to maintain your pan's seasoning is to cook with fats and oils often and clean the pan gently.
 If your pan loses its seasoning or isn't nonstick enough for you, you can easily strip the surface if necessary (see below) and re-season the pan to restore its luster.

 How to season cast iron